 The feedstock preparation module consists of a separation system that scans the material to ensure the levels of contamination are kept within acceptable limits.
 Undesired items, such as residual stones and glass, are rejected post scanning.
 The prepared material is then shredded and dried prior to chemical recycling.

-This feedstock is then fed into the thermal cracker where the long carbon chains in plastics are cracked into shorter chains.
+The prepared feedstock is fed into the thermal cracker where the long carbon chains in plastics are cracked into shorter chains.
 The hot hydrocarbon vapour leaving the reactor enters the product separation module, where it is filtered and treated for impurities such as solid particulates and unwanted chemical compounds.
-The refined gas is condensed into Plaxx while the non-condensables are recirculated back into the process.
+The refined gas is condensed into Plaxx® while the non-condensables are recirculated back into the process.

 The process is continuously monitored through an advanced control system integrated into the RT7000.
 This allows the control of a number of variables such as temperature and flow, which ensures that quality of Plaxx produced is consistent across a wide variety of feedstock qualities.